-This conformity analysis document is subject to a public comment period from Feb.
+This conformity analysis document was subject to a public comment period from Feb.
 28 through March 20, 2019.
-Comments received will be recognized, considered, and a response provided.

-The MPO policy committee will make a formal conformity determination, through a resolution, at the WestPlan Policy Committee on March 20, 2019.
+The MPO policy committee made a formal conformity determination, through a resolution, at the WestPlan Policy Committee on March 20, 2019.

 1.4 Results of Conformity Analysis